 But then, if He didn’t ever answer our prayers then there would be no use in praying.
 “Que Sera Sera…whatever will be, will be.”

-God always know what He will do.
-But He listens to our prayers.
+God always knows what He will do.
+But He also listens to our prayers.
 And when it is within His will to do so, He will do whatever is necessary…even change His predetermined course of action…in order to answer our prayer!
 Amazing!

 For example, God knew, of course, that Moses would beseech Him to not destroy the Israelites for their rebellion and idol worship of the golden calf.
 (Exodus 32:7-14) But had Moses not intervened in intercessory prayer, God would have continued on His course of action.
 God does not lie.
 Ever!
 (Titus 1:2) He would have destroyed them…as He had said.